10xdev4u-alt/cn-notes/06_Unit1_Topic06_TopDown_vs_BottomUp.md

 This is the modern approach and the one we will be following in this course, as it mirrors the structure of the popular textbook by Kurose and Ross.

 - **What it is:** We start our study at the top of the protocol stack, the **Application Layer**, and work our way downwards to the Physical Layer.
-- **Methodology:**
-    1. Start by writing simple network applications (e.g., a web client/server).
-    2. Immediately, we see the need for services from the layer below (the Transport Layer) to move data between applications on different hosts.
-    3. We then study the Transport Layer to see how it provides this service.
-    4. This reveals the need for the Network Layer to route data across the internet.
-    5.  ...and so on, down to the physical transmission of bits.

-> [!note] The Top-Down philosophy is: "First, see the big picture and what the network does for users.
+- **Philosophy:** "First, see the big picture and what the network does for users.
 Then, uncover the underlying components that make it all work."
 - **Advantage:** It is highly motivational.
 You begin by interacting with tangible applications you already use, which provides immediate context for why the lower layers are necessary.

 ---